 Turn your blackberry patch into a mixed-produce garden by adding other edible-producing plants.
 Blueberry shrubs work well for planting near blackberries.
 They won’t find themselves shaded out since they are about the same height as blackberries.
 Like blackberries, they prefer a sunny location.

 You could also plant lower shrubs that will tolerate the shade of higher brambles.
-Hazelnut bushes, serviceberry bushes and thimbleberry shrubs are great companions for blackberries.
-But roses that bear hips, which are rich in vitamin C, can offer more color.
+Hazelnut bushes, serviceberry bushes, and thimbleberry shrubs are great companions for blackberries.
+Although, roses that bear hips, which are rich in vitamin C, can offer more color.

 What to Plant with Blackberry Bushes for Pest Protection